avhz/RustQuant/README.md

 cargo run --example automatic_differentiation
 ```

 I would not recommend using RustQuant within any other libraries for some time, as it will most likely go through many breaking changes as I learn more Rust and settle on a decent structure for the library.

 :pray: I would greatly appreciate contributions so it can get to the `v1.0.0` mark ASAP.

 ### Download data from Yahoo!
-Finance:
+Finance

 You can download data from Yahoo!
 Finance into a Polars `DataFrame`.